Between the years ending June 2017 and June 2018:

 |Source: Office for National Statistics|

-The statistical significance of differences noted within the release are approximate because they are determined on the basis of non-overlapping confidence intervals.
+- the statistical significance of differences noted within the release are determined based on non-overlapping confidence intervals

 Contact details for this Statistical bulletin